chessstats/parsetxt/ReadMe.txt

-parses the Fide rating lists in text format and converts them to an R data tables
+parses the Fide rating lists in text format and converts them to R data tables

 #######################################